 Broadly speaking, there are two types of machines for nailing pallets.
 One group uses hydraulic, mechanical, or electrical power to drive bulk fasteners.
 The other group uses pneumatic nailing tools and collated fasteners for assembling pallets.
 The first group generally represents a higher capital investment; however, they offer the advantage that bulk fasteners cost less than collated fasteners.

-There are additional differences.
+There are more differences.
 Some machines will have one nailing station or head, and the pallet is turned over so the top face can be nailed after the bottom face has been nailed.
 Tandem nailing machines have two nailing stations; after the bottom face is nailed, the pallet advances to the next station and is turned over to nail the top face.
-Depending on the machine and the level of automation, the pallet may be turned over by workers or it may be turned over automatically by the equipment.
+Depending on the machine and the level of automation, the pallet may be turned over by workers, or it may be turned over automatically by the equipment.
 Optional equipment may include branders, stencilers, corner cutters and other features.

 As with any capital investment, business owners should consider their return on investment (ROI).
 Some suppliers offer ROI calculation worksheets.
-This usually requires determining the number of pallets that would have to be nailed on the machine per day, production compared to hand nailing, labor savings and whether your business will support that volume.
+This usually requires determining the number of pallets that would have to be nailed on the machine per day, machine production compared to hand nailing, labor savings, and whether your business will support that volume.

 Other factors to consider include what the machine can do for you.
 How versatile is it?
 For example, what’s the smallest pallet it can assemble and the largest?
 How quickly can it be changed over to a different pallet?
 What is the cycle time, or how long does it take to assemble one pallet?
 Will the machine be used to assemble stringer pallets or block pallets?
 Can it nail pallets with four stringers?
 Can it nail wing pallets?
 Can the machine be expanded or modified in the future to increase production or accommodate a larger range of pallets?
 How many operators does it require?
 What about automated features to reduce labor?
 How much will nails cost, whether in bulk or collated?
 Another key consideration is pallet quality.